 Generally, significant equity awards are granted at the time an executive officer commences employment.
-Thereafter, equity awards may be granted at varying times and in varying amounts in the discretion of our Compensation Committee or, if awards are being granted to the Chief Executive Officer, in the discretion of the Board, but are generally made once a year unless such executive officer is promoted, or for recognition of outstanding performance.
+Thereafter, equity awards may be granted at varying times and in varying amounts in the discretion of the Compensation Committee or, if awards are being granted to our Chief Executive Officer, in the discretion of our Board, but are generally made once a year unless such executive officer is promoted, or for recognition of outstanding performance.
 None of our executive officers is currently party to an employment agreement that provides for an automatic grant of stock options or other equity awards.

 Historically, we have granted equity awards to our executive officers in the form of options to purchase shares of our common stock.
-In March 2019, our Compensation Committee determined that an increasing number of companies in our compensation peer group grant full value awards, such as restricted stock unit awards and, therefore, decided that restricted stock unit awards should be added to our executive compensation program to attract and retain highly qualified executives.
-In this regard, while both stock options and restricted stock unit awards enable our executive officers to benefit, like stockholders, from any increases in the value of our common stock, stock options deliver future value only if the value of our common stock increases above the exercise price.
-In contrast, restricted stock unit awards deliver fully paid shares of our stock upon vesting, so, during periods of stock market volatility, restricted stock unit awards help retain employees.
-In addition, full value awards, such as restricted stock unit awards, are less dilutive to existing stockholders since fewer shares are needed to achieve an equivalent value relative to stock options.
+In March 2019, the Compensation Committee determined that an increasing number of companies in our compensation peer group grant full value awards, such as restricted stock unit ("RSU") awards and, therefore, decided that RSU awards should be added to our executive compensation program to attract and retain highly qualified executive officers.
+In this regard, while both stock options and RSU awards enable our executive officers to benefit, like stockholders, from any increases in the value of our common stock, stock options deliver future value only if the value of our common stock increases above the exercise price.
+In contrast, RSU awards deliver fully paid shares of our stock upon vesting, so, during periods of stock market volatility, RSU awards help retain employees.
+In addition, full value awards, such as RSU awards, are less dilutive to existing stockholders since fewer shares are needed to achieve an equivalent value relative to stock options.

 The exercise price of our stock options is equal to the fair market value (our closing market price on the Nasdaq Global Select Market) of our common stock on the date of grant.
-Our stock options generally vest 1/4th upon the first anniversary of the grant date and 1/36th of the remaining shares each month thereafter until such award is fully vested on the four year anniversary of the grant date, subject to vesting acceleration as described under the heading "- Potential Payments Upon Termination or Change of Control" below.
-The restricted stock unit awards granted to our Named Executive Officers in 2020 generally vest in four equal annual installments from the grant date, subject to vesting acceleration as described under the heading "-Potential Payments Upon Termination or Change of Control" below.
+Our stock options generally vest as to 1/4th of the shares subject to the option upon the first anniversary of the grant date and 1/36th of the remaining shares each month thereafter until such award is fully vested on the four year anniversary of the grant date, subject to vesting acceleration as described under the heading "-Potential Payments Upon Termination or Change of Control" below.
+The RSU awards granted to our Named Executive Officers in 2021 generally vest in four equal annual installments from the grant date, subject to vesting acceleration as described under the heading "-Potential Payments Of Control" below.
 The other terms of the equity awards are governed by our 2018 Equity Incentive Plan, as amended (the "EIP").

-We have granted and may continue to grant restricted stock units that vest upon performance conditions to select executives in order to incentivize meeting specific strategic goals.
-In August 2019, our Compensation Committee granted Dr. Amado a new hire performance restricted stock unit award for 57,361 shares of our common stock, which settle in three equal installments, with (1) the first installment to vest upon initiation of a Phase 2 clinical trial of our first anti-CD19 product candidate, (2) the second installment to vest upon the filing of a biologics license application with the FDA for our first anti-CD19 product candidate, and (3) the third installment to vest upon FDA approval of our first anti-CD19 product candidate.
-Any unvested portion of the performance restricted stock unit will expire after seven years.
+We have granted and may continue to grant RSU awards that vest upon performance conditions to select executive officers in order to incentivize meeting specific strategic goals.
+In August 2019, the Compensation Committee granted Dr. Amado a new hire performance RSU award for 57,361 shares of our common stock, which vests and settles in three equal installments, with (1) the first installment to vest upon initiation of a Phase 2 clinical trial of our first anti-CD19 product candidate, (2) the second installment to vest upon the filing of a biologics license application with the FDA for our first anti-CD19 product candidate, and (3) the third installment to vest upon FDA approval of our first anti-CD19 product candidate.
+Any unvested portion of the performance RSU award will expire after seven years.